 Plan a simple meal

 I love having a simple buffet for parties, especially when there is a busy activity such as pumpkin carving, so people can eat and graze as they please.
 We typically put out an assortment of dips including my popular salsa, and for Fall we love to take the easy road and use the slow cooker.
 I can’t even tell you how delicious and SIMPLE our pulled pork recipe is.
 Never underestimate how easy it is to make spooky rice krispie treats, either.
-We pick up a few pies from the store for dessert and BOOM!
+We pick up a few pies from the store for dessert, some cute decorative napkins and BOOM!
 Everyone is fed and you are out having fun with your guests instead of in the kitchen.

 Have an activity planned for the kids